That helpless feeling… it’s horrible, isn’t it?

 Where are these havens of high-paying work opportunities?

-There’s one right here: The Ultimate List of Better-Paid Blogging Gigs is free to download, and gives you all the important details of 45 blogs that pay $50 or more per post.
+There’s one right here: The Ultimate List of Better-Paid Blogging Gigs is free, and gives you the details of blogs that pay $50 or more per post.

 The great thing about the Ultimate List is that these aren’t job ads with an application deadline; they’re open-ended opportunities for paid blogging work, so you can submit a piece to them as often as you like.

-Another resource I recommend to any freelance blogger is the Freelance Writers Den, a members-only website with a “junk-free job board” that lists high-quality freelance writing job leads every week.
+Another resource I recommend to any freelance blogger is the Freelance Writers Den [affiliate link], a members-only website with a “junk-free job board” that lists high-quality freelance writing job leads every week.
 The Den also gives you lots of training, friendly discussion forums, and expert advice.
-I’m a member myself, and it’s worth much more than the $25 fee!
+It’s worth much more than the $25 fee!

 Finding a good job opportunity curator isn’t the only way forward, though…